nasa/cumulus/docs/upgrade-notes/upgrade_rds_phase_3_release.md

 In addition to the above requirements, we suggest users:

-- Retain a backup of the primary DynamoDB datastore in case of recovery/integrity concerns exist between the phase-2 primary datastores.
+- Retain a backup of the primary DynamoDB datastore in case of recovery/integrity concerns exist between DynamoDB and PostgreSQL.

    This should only be considered if remediation/re-migration from DynamoDB has recently occurred, specifically from the following tickets: